André Charlin: Movie equipment (1930–49)

 Charlin became involved in cinematography at a time when sound was starting to be added to motion pictures, and began to build equipment for synchronous sound playback.
 At first this used 33 rpm records.
 The first "talkies" appeared in 1931, and Charlin began working on ways to improve sound quality through better recording technology.
 He founded a recording studio in 1933 that produced the sound tracks for many prewar movies, including in 1934 a stereo sound track for Abel Gance's 1927 silent movie Napoléon.
 He moved into techniques for film projection with a 1935 patent for "Cyclope" focussing and a 1938 patent for "Actua Colour" to project colour films which was used in over 1,000 movie theatres by 1948.

-During World War II he turned to making dynamos to power the lamps of bicycles.

-In 1949 Charlin stopped producing cinema equipment and sold all his related patents to Philips of the Netherlands.

-Early in the 1950s Radio-Cinema, a subsidiary of the Compagnie générale de la télégraphie sans fil, acquired Charlin' company.
+During World War II, he turned to making dynamos to power the lamps of bicycles.
+In 1949, Charlin stopped producing cinema equipment and sold all his related patents to Philips of the Netherlands.
+In the early 1950s, Radio-Cinema, a subsidiary of the Compagnie générale de la télégraphie sans fil, acquired Charlin' company.